wabdavaloper/awesome-made-by-russians/README.md

   An in-memory database and application server.

 - **[TBIconTransitionKit](https://github.com/AlexeyBelezeko/TBIconTransitionKit)** by [Alexey Belezeko](https://github.com/AlexeyBelezeko)<br>
-  TBIconTransitionKit is an easy to use icon transition kit that allows to smoothly change from one shape to another.
+  An easy to use icon transition kit that allows to smoothly change from one shape to another.

 - **[TeaVM](https://github.com/konsoletyper/teavm)** by [Alexey Andreev](https://github.com/konsoletyper)<br>
   Compiler of Java bytecode to JavaScript.